martn2023/chess-insights-applied-ML/README.md

 - Modeling may go beyond the basics
 - Cannot be used by another team member, let alone plugged into a live product i.e. it's living on my laptop

-_This is what I'm building towards in 2025, and this project is the first step in the progression from 1 to 2_
+**_What I'm transitioning towards in 2025, and this project is the first step in the progression from 1 to 2_** :hourglass_flowing_sand:

 ### 3. Product That Serves Real World
 - A viable candidate for junior roles
 - Introduces ML Ops and infrastructure i.e. how will I make a self-contained cardboard box (e.g. Docker) that will be delivered to someone else's address and magically unfold into a big-screen TV without the receiver needing to modify parts or even assemble anything

-_This is probably my ceiling given my professional goals, abilities, personality and opportunities_
+- **_This is probably my ceiling given my professional goals, abilities, personality and opportunities.
+I wouldn't creep into this until 2026._** :x:

 ### 4. Product That Serves Real World At Scale
 - Appropriate for senior engineers or getting things done at scale in Big Tech